 Descriptive data lineage means that you make a description of data lineage manually using one or another application.
-The most used applications are Microsoft Office PowerPoint, Word, Excel and Visio.
-There are some well-known data governance applications such as Axon by Informatica or Collibra.
+Microsoft Office PowerPoint, Word, Excel, and Visio are the most used applications.
+Some well-known data governance applications exist, such as Axon by Informatica or Collibra.
 Regardless of the tooling you choose, there are several common features of descriptive data lineage:

-- You usually document data lineage on either conceptual or logical level.
+- You usually document data lineage on either conceptual or logical levels.

 - Conceptual level

-On this level, you usually map such components as:
+On this level, you typically map such components as:

 – business processes